warrickbayman/Loom/readme.md

 Sure, it's longer, but it's so much easier to read.
 Plus, you get a bit of functionality to convert from one unit of time to another.

-Loom is tested on PHP 5.4, 5.5, 5.6 and HHVM 3.4.
+Loom is tested on PHP 5.4, 5.5, 5.6, 7.0 and HHVM.
 It has no dependencies except for PHPUnit when testing.
 It is framework agnostic, but I use it quite a bit on a number of projects mostly using the Laravel framework, so it's well tested there.

 Let me know if and how you use it.